Do you ever wish you could be more productive? Think back to one of your better workdays. Now ask yourself this: What did you have to eat on that day?

 Food affects cognitive performance

 - The food we eat is broken down in the body into glucose.
 This supplies energy to the organs including our brains.
 When we’re low on said glucose, the brain has a harder time staying focused and our attention will tend to drift elsewhere.
-This is partly the reason why we have a harder time concentrating on something when we’re in a fasted state.
+This is normal.
+It is partly the reason why we have a harder time concentrating on something when we’re in a fasted state.

-- However, the problem with breaking down foods is not all foods will be broken down at the same rate.
+- However, the problem with breaking down foods is not allfoods will be broken down at the same rate.
 Foods like fizzy drinks, cereal, bread and pasta will be broken down into glucose more rapidly, leading to an increase in energy followed by a drop.
 High fat meals on the other hand like hot dogs, cheese and fatty cuts of beef, will take longer to digest and thus, will provide more sustained, slow-releasing energy.
-High fat meals tend to be more difficult to digest, which can also affect cognitive performance because it steals oxygen away from the brain.
+High fat meals tend to be more difficult to digest, which can also affect nutrition and cognitive performance because it steals oxygen away from the brain.

 These declines in performance can ultimately lead to poor decision making, slower reaction times and short attention spans, all of which can lead to less-than-optimal productivity.